superlucky84/lithent/README.md

 JavaScript users are used to using closures and love to develop with them.

-"Lithent" provide a familiar approach to real-world JavaScript development because they leverage the properties of higher-order functions and closures in the component mounter to define the properties of the component and get the mounted information from the renderer.
+"Lithent" provides a familiar approach to my JavaScript development, as it leverages the properties of higher-order functions and closures to define and recycle the state of a component.

 ## Basic Guide